Shippable/docs/sources/provision/aws-with-ansible.md

 # AWS with Ansible
 With Shippable, you can use Ansible from Red Hat within Pipelines to provision infrastructure on AWS.
-You would do so with a `runCLI` or `runSh` job.
+You would do so with a `runSh` job.

 ##Setup